airbytehq/.github/profile/README.md

 Products:

 - [`Airbyte Cloud`](https://cloud.airbyte.com) - A hosted service that allows you to focus on moving data while we take care of managing the infrastructure
-- [`Airbyte Enterprise`](https://docs.airbyte.com/enterprise-setup/) - run Airbyte in own your infrastructure with access to Enterprise feature and special support.
+- [`Airbyte Enterprise`](https://docs.airbyte.com/enterprise-setup/) -  Run Airbyte in your own infrastructure with added security and team features.
 - [`Airbyte Open-Source`](https://docs.airbyte.com/using-airbyte/getting-started/#self-managed-community-oss) - run Airbyte in own infra and have full control over your data.

 Main Repositories: